 In 2016, the Board of Supervisors provided direction to establish a regulatory framework for cannabis operations consistent with the California Medical Cannabis Regulation and Safety Act (MCRSA).
 The Cannabis Land Use Ordinance was adopted on December 20, 2016.
 Permitting began in July 2017 for the full cannabis supply chain.
-In October of 2018, the Board of Supervisors passed an update to the Cannabis Ordinance, focusing on neighborhood compatibility issues and aligning the Ordinance with state law.

 On June 8, 2021, the Board directed staff to initiate a comprehensive update of the cannabis program and prepare an Environmental Impact Report (EIR) to comply with the California Environmental Quality Act (CEQA).
-On September 28, 2021, the Board received a report summarizing results of community engagement conducted in August and early September 2021, and provided direction to staff on overall goals and policy options for updating the Cannabis Ordinance and associated EIR.
-On March 15, 2022, the Board adopted a Cannabis Program Update Framework to guide development of the project description, CEQA alternatives, and draft ordinance.
-A competitive Request for Proposal process was initiated on May 20, 2022 to solicit proposals to prepare a Programmatic EIR and an Economic Analysis in support of the comprehensive cannabis program update.
 The EIR contract was awarded to Ascent Environmental on October 4, 2022.
 The Notice of Preparation for the EIR was released February 6, 2023, to solicit feedback on the scope of the proposed environmental review; a public scoping meeting was held March 8, 2023.
-A public informational meeting was held December 13, 2023 to provide an update on the development of "residential enclaves" mapping and key program elements.
-The draft Ordinance is scheduled for publication in March of 2024 in advance of the draft EIR.